 This is the text that displays to the user when the user did not enter the value correctly.

 This is an option for buttons that allows you to choose the validation group the button should validate.

 The action refers to any event that may be triggered when the user clicks on a Block or part of a Block.
 For example, the page may redirect to another page or website, a data source may be updated, or a confirmation dialog may appear.

-previous page will take you to the previous page of the browser
+- Previous Page takes you to the previous page of the browser

-You can use parameters if you want to send particular values onto another page.
+You can use parameters if you want to send particular values to another page.
 For example, you may want to send the value of a control to another page as the user is navigating to it, in order to change the data on that page dynamically.

 Operations include inserting records, updating, deleting, or refreshing a data source.
 For example, if the user clicks on a button, the details they entered can then be inserted as a record in the database.
 If multiple operations are required, the order that these actions are executed can be changed.
 For example, you may want to update the database first before deleting a record.